addod19/farmLink/README.md

-#   🌍 Magicult
+#   🌍 LinkFarm

-Magicult is a modern export partnership platform that connects businesses with global buyers.
+LinkFarm is a modern export partnership platform that connects businesses with global buyers.
 With a focus on African exports like charcoal, food crops, and spices, Magicult simplifies the onboarding process, provides clear guidance, and empowers partners to scale their export business efficiently.

 ##   ✨ Features